 The nursery started in the 1980’s, and was externally run, in one room of the School.
 It was not until the early 1990’s that it was taken over by Ramillies.

-In 1996 the Nursery expanded, to take on babies from 6 months and since then has grown dramatically and is now accommodated in three buildings.
+In 1996 the Nursery expanded, to take on babies from 6 months and since then has grown dramatically.
 Several nursery staff have been with Ramillies for over 20 years.

 In the 1990’s boarding numbers had been dropping steadily due to cut backs in the armed forces, and eventually Anne and Diana decided, with much regret, that boarding was no longer viable and in 2006 the boarding ceased.

-In 2003 the school had taken the decision to extend to the age of 16 and offer GCSE’s.
-This decision was based on the pleas from parents, who found it impossible to find another school for their children to attend form the age of 13, and it has been one of the most successful developments of the school.
+In 2003 the school had taken the decision to extend to the age of 16 and offer GCSEs.
+This decision was based on the pleas from parents, who found it impossible to find another school for their children to attend from the age of 13, and it was one of the most successful developments of the school.
 Oak House was built, with a teaching kitchen and science lab and the dormitories were converted to classrooms.

 The current day